dsg1457/totalRecall/README.md

 ### A. Talk about it:
-What are the things in an array called?
+What are the things in an array called? elements
-Do Arrays guarantee those things will be in order?
-What real-life thing could you model with an array?
+Do Arrays guarantee those things will be in order? yes What real-life thing could you model with an array? anything you choose with a list of information